locize/blog/source/_posts/i18next-vue.md

 First in locize, create a dedicated version for production.
 Do not enable auto publish for that version but publish manually or via [API](https://docs.locize.com/integration/api#publish-version) or via [CLI](https://github.com/locize/locize-cli#publish-version).
 Lastly, [enable Cache-Control max-age​](https://docs.locize.com/more/caching) for that production version.

-Let's making use of the [environment feature of react-scripts](https://create-react-app.dev/docs/adding-custom-environment-variables/).
+Let's making use of the environment feature...

 Lets' create a default environment file and one for development and one for production: